EccentricOrbit/ecc_curriculum/curriculum/activities/beatm-day3.md

 project:
 audio:
 ---
+### Learning Objectives
+* Learn about note names, note values, and octaves
+* Learn about melody composition
+* Practice coding a melody

 # Learning Note Names
 In TunePad musical notes are numbers.
 C1 is a very low note on the piano keyboard.
 It has the number 24, and you can play it with this Python code:
 ```python